What are retinoids? What’s the difference between the different retinoids? Should I be using retinoids?

 Retinyl Palmitate: Retinyl Palmitate is one of the weakest and therefore gentlest retinoids.
 It’s an ester of Retinol that is combined with Palmitic Acid, a saturated fatty acid derived from the ubiquitous but environmentally unfriendly palm oil.

-Even though Retinyl Palmitate is an earlier form of Retinol, it does not deliver the same effects.
-It has a high molecular weight so it does not penetrate easily.
+Even though Retinyl Palmitate is an earlier form of Retinol, it doesn’t deliver the same effects.
+It has a high molecular weight so it doesn’t penetrate easily.
 But despite this, there’s some weak evidence to indicate that Retinyl Palmitate boosts collagen production in the skin.
 A study in 2014 found that the application of Retinyl Palmitate to the skin of rats for 14 days resulted in increased protein and collagen, and a thickening of the epidermis.

 Retinol is the purest form of Vitamin A and about 20% more potent than Retinyl Palmitate.
 Retinyl Palmitate must be converted three times to be available to the skin.
 First into Retinol, second into Retinaldehyde and third into Retinoic Acid.